Josiah Bancroft

-Josiah Bancroft is a writer of fantasy, known for his initially self-published debut novel Senlin Ascends (2013).
+Josiah Bancroft (born March 29, 1978) is an American writer of fantasy, known for his initially self-published debut novel Senlin Ascends (2013).

 Works

 Senlin Ascends and its sequels, the Books of Babel series, deal with the adventures of the schoolteacher Thomas Senlin, who is separated from his wife Marya at the foot of the immense Tower of Babel, and spends the rest of the narrative searching for her.
 The novel was uncommonly successful for a self-published work, due in large part to notice gained during the 2016 SPFBO competition, praise on social media from author Mark Lawrence, and a positive review by Emily May, a popular reviewer on Goodreads.
 As a result, it was republished, together with the sequel Arm of the Sphinx, by Orbit Books in 2018.
 The third book in the series, The Hod King, came out in 2019.
 The finale of the series, The Fall of Babel, was published in 2021.
 Bancroft's inspirations for the story are numerous and include Invisible Cities by Italo Calvino, Midnight's Children by Salman Rushdie, The Castle by Franz Kafka, and The Hitchhiker's Guide to the Galaxy by Douglas Adams.
 The Tower of Babel in the books is not intended to be the tower of biblical fame.
 Bancroft has explained that the setting is "more of an alternate universe than an alternate history.
 The Tower is not part of our timeline or this reality".
 Bancroft took the name Senlin from the 1920 poem "Morning Song of Senlin" by Conrad Aiken.
 The cover art for the three published books was created by Ian Leino, a childhood friend of Bancroft.